-- (d) In the event any of the withdrawn units are re-offered for rent by the landlord within five years after any notice of intent to withdraw the accommodation is filed with the City of Salinas, or within five years after the accommodations are withdrawn, whichever is later, the landlord shall: - (1) Provide not less than thirty days' prior written notice of such action to the city prior to re-renting the units; - (2) Offer the units at the same terms and conditions as of the date the notice of intent to withdraw is filed with the City of Salinas, plus any general adjustments that would have applied under this title had the units not been withdrawn; - (3) If any of the withdrawn units are re-offered for rent less than ten years from the effective date of removal, the landlord shall provide those tenants who provided notice of interest in re-renting pursuant to subparagraph (b)(3)(iii) the right of first refusal to re-rent the unit, by certified or registered mail, postage prepaid, to the last address provided by the tenant, in which case the tenant shall have no less than thirty days within which to accept the offer by personal service or certified or registered mail.
-Failure of the landlord to provide the tenant with this right of first refusal shall render the landlord liable in a civil action to the tenant in punitive damages in an amount not to exceed six months' rent. - (e) This Section 17-02.57 shall in no respect relieve a landlord from complying with the requirements of any applicable state law or of any lease or rental agreement. - (f) The remedies provided for in this Section 17-02.57 shall not be exclusive and shall not preclude a tenant from pursuing any alternative remedy available under the law.
-Failure by any landlord to comply with the requirements of this Section 17-02.57 shall constitute a defense in any unlawful detainer action brought to evict a tenant under this Section 17-02.57. - (g) For the purpose of this Section 17-02.57, the term "landlord" shall be interpreted to include any and all successors-in-interest of any landlord. - (h) The notice to the city provided for in this Section shall be accompanied by a processing fee in an amount determined by resolution of the City Council.
+- (e) In the event any of the withdrawn Rental Units are re-offered for rent by the Landlord within five (5) years after any notice of intent to withdraw the accommodation is filed with the City or within five (5) years after the Rental Units are withdrawn, whichever is later, the Landlord shall: - (1) Provide not less than thirty (30) days' prior written notice of such action to the City prior to re-renting the Rental Units; - (2) Offer the Rental Units at the same terms and conditions as of the date the notice of intent to withdraw is filed with the City, plus any general adjustments that would have applied under this Article had the Rental Units not been withdrawn; - (f) If any of the withdrawn Rental Units are re-offered for rent less than ten (10) years from the effective date of removal, the Landlord shall provide those tenants who provided notice of interest in re-renting pursuant to subparagraph (b)(3)(iii) the right of first refusal to re-rent the Rental Unit, by certified or registered mail, postage prepaid, to the last address provided by the Tenant, in which case the Tenant shall have no less than thirty (30) days within which to accept the offer by personal service or certified or registered mail.
+Failure of the Landlord to provide the Tenant with this right of first refusal shall render the Landlord liable in a civil action to the tenant in punitive damages in an amount not to exceed six (6) months' rent. - (1) The Landlord shall provide not less than thirty (30) days' prior written notice of such action to the City prior to re-renting the Rental Units. - (g) This Section 17-02.57 shall in no respect relieve a Landlord from complying with the requirements of any applicable state law or of any Rental Housing Agreement. - (h) The remedies provided for in this Section 17-02.57 shall not be exclusive and shall not preclude a Tenant from pursuing any alternative remedy available under the law.
+Failure by any Landlord to comply with the requirements of this Section 17-02.57 shall constitute a defense in any unlawful detainer action brought to evict a tenant under this Section 17-02.57. - (i) For the purpose of this Section 17-02.57, the term "landlord" shall be interpreted to include any and all successors-in-interest of any landlord. - (j) The notice to the City provided for in this section shall be accompanied by a processing fee in an amount determined by resolution of the City Council.